BrunoBoehm/code-notes/ObjectOrientedRuby.md

 ```
 We refer to the name-spaced modules or classes with `::`.
 The Parent::Child syntax is called namespacing, and references the parent and child relationship of the nested modules.

-Inheritance using the `<` syntax, implies that a class is a type of something.
+- Inheritance using the `<` syntax, implies that a class is a type of something.
 A `BMW` class should inherit from a `Car` class because a `BMW` is **a type of** car: class BMW < Car.

-The `::` syntax just denotes a name-space.
+- The `::` syntax just denotes a name-space.
 Doing `BMW::Car` just gives the `BMW` class access to all constants, instance methods, etc, without stating that a BMW is a type of `Car`.
 The `::` syntax carries all public items over to the inheriting class or module.

-It is a common practice to create a folder called `concerns` that holds modules that will be used across classes in an object oriented Ruby project.
+It is a **common practice to create a folder called `concerns` that holds modules that will be used across classes** in an object oriented Ruby project.

-It is often useful to use `self.class.all` to refactor an `.initialize` (instance method) method.
+It is often useful to use `self.class.all` (e.g. to abstract `Song.all`) to refactor an `.initialize` (instance method) method.
 When we include a module in a class, we are really telling that class to inherit methods from that module.

-So, we can use the super keyword to tell our Artist's .initialize method to use the code in the Memorable::InstanceMethods module's .initialize method and also to use any additional code in the Artist's .initialize method.
-The super keyword, placed inside a method, will tell that method to look up its behavior in the method of the same name that lives in the parent, or super, class.
+So, we can use the `super` keyword to tell our Artist's `.initialize` method to use the code in the Memorable::InstanceMethods module's `.initialize` method and also to use any additional code in the Artist's `.initialize` method.
+The `super` keyword, placed inside a method, will tell that method to look up its behavior in the method of the same name that lives in the parent, or `super`, class.

-So, we can use the super keyword to tell our Artist's .initialize method to use the code in the Memorable::InstanceMethods module's .initialize method and also to use any additional code in the Artist's .initialize method.
 ```ruby
 class Artist
   include Memorable::InstanceMethods